Safeguarding Statement for Children and Vulnerable Adults For the Parish of ’ Church, Haslingfield

 This policy will be reviewed annually at the APCM.

 This policy was last reviewed and adopted on Monday 11th June 2018.

 HOME GROUPS All Saints’ has two homegroups which meet weekly during term time.
-Both groups begin with a time to catch up on each others’ news, followed by looking at a Bible passage or considering a Christian topic.
-We then discuss how it relates to or helps us in our daily lives.
-There are many […]
+Both groups begin with a time to catch up on each others’ news, followed by looking at a Bible passage or considering a topic in the light of the Christian faith.
+We discuss how it relates to, or helps us in our […]

 Please follow the link below to see the August edition of our All Saints’ Church newsletter.
 All Saints Newletter August 18